Lychnian/readme-file-generator/README.md

 You can clone this repository or download zip file at https://github.com/Lychnian/readme-file-generator

-For more information click the video demo link below in Demo.
+For more information click the demo video link below in Demo section.

 ## Usage